 Just over a week after being at the front of a long line of celebrities criticizing Kanye West for his latest round of pro-Trump antics, Lana Del Rey is now dealing with the consequences: a much uglier and more trivial feud with the rapper and professional provocateur Azealia Banks.

-Banks, still not that far removed from that whole Grimes and Elon Musk madness, moved on to her next Internet spat on Tuesday night, apparently having received word of Del Rey's comments to West, whom she'd just "reconnected" with.
-Banks then embarked on a tweet storm on her new unverified account @shopcheapyxo—her official account has once again been suspended for similar feuding—which saw the 27-year-old rapper quickly move from criticizing Del Rey for commenting on the situation as a white woman to attacking her physical appearance, tweeting a photo of the singer, and making suggestions as to how she could improve it, including a crude substitute for Botox involving semen, and of course Banks's new soap products, which she then proceeded to thank Del Rey for helping her promote.
+Banks, still not that far removed from that whole Grimes and Elon Musk madness, moved on to her next Internet spat on Tuesday night.
+Apparently, she had received word of Del Rey’s comments to West, whom she’d just “reconnected” with.
+Banks then embarked on a tweet storm on her new unverified account @shopcheapyxo.
+(Her official account has once again been suspended for similar feuding.)
+The 27-year-old rapper then quickly moved from criticizing Del Rey for commenting on the situation as a white woman to attacking her physical appearance, tweeting a photo of the singer, and making suggestions as to how she could improve it, including a crude substitute for Botox involving semen, and of course Banks’s new soap products, which she then proceeded to thank Del Rey for helping her promote.

 Banks declined Del Rey’s offer by suggesting that Del Rey’s surgeon was the one who lead her to be addicted to Oxycodone—a topic she also raised in a separate rant on her Instagram Stories, describing Del Rey’s performances as consisting of moves like a “cokehead Oxycodone turnaround” while she does her “little Lolita chola cosplay.”